cloudigrade/cloudigrade/docs/architecture.md

 - `cloudigrade-worker` runs cloudigrade's [`celery worker`](https://docs.celeryq.dev/en/stable/userguide/workers.html) process.
 This deployment should have **several** replicas so that tasks can be processed by multiple workers in parallel and be completed in a timely manner.
 - `cloudigrade-beat` runs cloudigrade's [`celery beat`](https://django-celery-beat.readthedocs.io/en/latest/) process. django-celery-beat is a scheduled and periodic task manager and is analogous to cron.
 This deployment should have **exactly one** replica because running multiple `celery beat` processes would result in the same task being executed multiple times which *at best* would waste resources or *at worst* cause a deadlock as two competing tasks try manipulating the same objects at the same time.
 - `cloudigrade-listener` runs cloudigrade's `listen_to_sources` management command to read messages from sources-api's Kafka topics and call tasks to process them.
 This deployment should have **exactly one** replica because the order of messages from sources-api is important, and having multiple listeners may result in messages being processed out of order.
-- `cloudigrade-metrics` runs cloudigrade's [`celery-exporter-container`](https://quay.io/repository/cloudservices/celery-exporter-container) process to serve an internal `/metrics` HTTP endpoint for Prometheus metrics gathering.
-This deployment should have **several** replicas so that they can handle many simultaneous HTTP requests.

 Deployments that scale use standard OpenShift HPA definitions to maintain appropriate replica counts by targeting memory or CPU metrics.
 The minimum and maximum counts vary by deployment and environment.
 Defaults are defined in [clowdapp.yml](https://github.com/cloudigrade/cloudigrade/blob/master/deployment/clowdapp.yaml), and stage/prod-specific overrides are defined in [deploy-clowder.yml](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/insights/cloudigrade/cicd/deploy-clowder.yml).